cmshanahan/nhl-contract-predictions/README.md

  Mean cap hit for defense cluster 1: $2042935
 * RMSE for defense cluster 2 mean: $1911022.0
  Mean cap hit for defense cluster 2: $5075623

+### First attempt at separate models for each cluster
+* Overall RMSE for Random Forest is: $876793.27
+* Overall RMSE for k Nearest Neighbors is: $882156.28
+* Overall RMSE for Radius Neighbors is: $nan
+* Overall RMSE for Linear Regression is: $854703.2
+* Overall RMSE for AdaBoost is: $931105.85
+* Overall RMSE for Gradient Boost is: $899509.64